Trinity Theological College, Perth

-Trinity Theological College, located in Leederville a suburb of Perth, Western Australia, is an independent evangelical Christian tertiary college.
-Its courses are accredited through the Australian College of Theology.
-It is the recognised training college for the Anglican Diocese of North West Australia, the Westminster Presbyterian Church and the Presbyterian Church of Western Australia.
+Trinity Theological College, located in Leederville, Perth, Western Australia, is an independent theological college which provides tertiary education within the evangelical and reformed Christian traditions.
+Its courses are accredited through the Australian University of Theology (AUT), and range from undergraduate diplomas through to postgraduate research degrees.

+As a non-denominational theological college, Trinity provides education to both men and women across a range of denominations, including Anglican, Baptist, and Presbyterian.
+Additionally, it is the recognised training college for the Anglican Diocese of North West Australia, the Westminster Presbyterian Church and the Presbyterian Church of Western Australia.

 History

-Trinity Theological College was formed at the end of 1998 with the merging of the Perth Centre for Applied Christian Studies (PCACS) and Westminster Theological College (Perth).
-This followed two years of prayer, planning, and preparations by college boards and principals (Dr Allan Chapple and Dr Stephen Rarig).
+Trinity Theological College was formed at the end of 1997 with the merging of the Perth Centre for Applied Christian Studies (PCACS) and Westminster Theological College (Perth).
+This followed two years of prayer, planning, and preparations by college boards and principals (Allan Chapple and Stephen Rarig).

 Trinity was located at Bull Creek Westminster Presbyterian church from 1998 to 2003.
-In May 2004 the main campus moved to a purpose-designed premises in Leederville: "Trinity House".
+In May 2004 the main campus moved to a purpose-designed premises in Leederville called Trinity House.

-The faithful prayer and financial support of a dedicated group of supporters realised the dream of providing a building that would enable the training ministry to extend its influence throughout Western Australia and the world.
-The ministry of the College continues to rely on prayer and financial support to help it continue to grow and develop into the future.

 Trustees, faculty, staff and students come from a wide cross-section of churches and backgrounds.

 Trinity is the recognised training college for the Diocese of North West Australia of the Anglican Church of Australia, the Westminster Presbyterian Church and the Presbyterian Church of Western Australia.
 Many churches, missionary societies, schools and other ministries send people to be trained at Trinity and employ their graduates.

 Courses

-Trinity offers a Certificate of Christian Studies in it own right, with Australian College of Theology courses ranging from undergraduate diplomas to postgraduate degrees.
+Courses fully accredited through the AUT range from undergraduate diplomas through to postgraduate research degrees, with the central award being the Master of Divinity (MDiv).

+Additionally, Trinity offers a number of courses designed for regular church members.
+The Certificate of Christian Studies provides various short courses.
+While the two-year non-degree program 'Trinity Equip' is taught by women, to equip women for volunteer ministry.

 Facilities

-The main campus, 'Trinity House', is in Leederville 5 kilometres from the Perth CBD.
+The main campus, Trinity House is located in Leederville, 5 km from the Perth CBD.
+Learning spaces include three lecture rooms, a tutorial room, and locations for private and group study.

-The library collection has more than 25,000 items.
+The library mains both digital and physical collections, with the physical collection containing over 31,000 monographs.